 She adds that the washing window can be anywhere from daily to once a week.
 But if you aren't sure what's best for you, ask your hairstylist.

 The general consensus, however, is that shampooing every day isn't a great idea.
-In fact, according to Robert H. Shmerling, MD, the faculty editor at Harvard Health Publishing, the common idea of "lather, rinse, repeat" — and shampooing every day — may be more of a marketing scheme to sell more shampoo, than an honest health or hygiene recommendation.
+In fact, according to Robert H. Shmerling, MD, the faculty editor at Harvard Health Publishing, the common idea of "lather, rinse, repeat" — and shampooing every day — may be more of a marketing scheme to sell more shampoo than an honest health or hygiene recommendation.

 1. Your Hair Can Look Thinner

-For some lucky folks, going a day or two without shampoo results in gloriously thick and voluminous hair.
+For some folks, going a day or two without shampoo results in gloriously thicker and voluminous hair.
 But for others — especially those with fine hair — even just a touch of excess oil can have quite the opposite effect.
 When fine or thin hair goes unwashed, it can start to stick together and look even finer, Richard Mannah, the global artistic director for Joico, tells Bustle.

 2. Ingrown Hairs Can Crop Up

 It's possible you've experienced ingrown hairs on your bikini line, or in your armpits.
 But did you know you can get them on your scalp, too?